-New York seemed poised to become the first state to create a legal, regulated marijuana market through the legislative process in 2019.
+In 2019 New York seemed poised to become the first state to create a legal, regulated marijuana market through the legislative process.
 After debating the legalization of all marijuana, the New York State Legislature was unable to come to a consensus, with divisions mostly over social equity provisions.
-However, lawmakers did expand a 1977 law that decriminalized cannabis when they passed SB S6779.
-Democratic Gov. Andrew Cuomo signed the decriminalization bill into law on July 29, 2019 and it went into effect a month later.
+However, lawmakers did expand a 1977 law that decriminalized cannabis.
+Democratic Gov. Andrew Cuomo signed the decriminalization bill into law on July 29, 2019, and it went into effect a month later.

 Medical marijuana was legalized in 2014, when the possession, use, manufacture, delivery, transport, or administration of medical marijuana by a designated caregiver for qualifying conditions was legalized under New York’s Compassionate Care Act, or S7923.

-The Medical Marijuana Program (MMP), under the auspices of the Department of Health oversees medical cannabis registry, certification, purchase, and dispensing for patients and caregivers.
-The MMP also manages the certification and registry, and regulation of practitioners and dispensing facilities.
+The Medical Marijuana Program (MMP), under the auspices of the Department of Health, oversees the medical cannabis registry as well as certification, purchasing, and dispensing for patients and caregivers.
+The MMP also manages the certification, registry, and regulation of practitioners and dispensing facilities.

-Certified patients can purchase medical cannabis from 10 state-regulated organizations operating 35 dispensaries throughout the state as of June 2019.
+Certified patients can purchase medical cannabis from state-regulated organizations operating dispensaries throughout the state.
 Patients must bring their registry ID cards and certifications.
 Designated caregivers obtaining medical marijuana on behalf of patients need their caregiver registry identification cards and their patients’ certifications.
 Some registered organizations also offer online ordering.
 The Department of Health limits medical marijuana to non-smokable forms, including capsules, liquids, spray, oils, and vaporizer products.
 Edibles are prohibited under current law although food growers and processors can produce beverages and food infused with cannabidiol (CBD), a non-intoxicating cannabis compound.

 Patients are allowed to purchase up to a 30-day supply of prescribed cannabis, depending on limitations set by their medical practitioner.
 Purchases are reported to the New York State Prescription Monitoring Program database.